Alexis Ajinça: Dallas Mavericks (2010–2011)

-On July 13, 2010, Ajinça was traded, along with Tyson Chandler, to the Dallas Mavericks in exchange for Erick Dampier, Eduardo Nájera, Matt Carroll.
+On 13 July 2010, Ajinça was traded, along with Tyson Chandler, to the Dallas Mavericks in exchange for Erick Dampier, Eduardo Nájera, Matt Carroll.

 Toronto Raptors (2011)

-On January 24, 2011, Ajinça was traded, along with a future second-round draft pick and cash considerations, to the Toronto Raptors in exchange for the draft rights to Georgios Printezis.
+On 24 January 2011, Ajinça was traded, along with a future second-round draft pick and cash considerations, to the Toronto Raptors in exchange for the draft rights to Georgios Printezis.

 Return to France (2011–2013)

-On November 2, 2011, Ajinça joined Paris-Levallois for a one-week tryout.
-He left the team on November 8 and joined Hyères-Toulon two days later.
+On 2 November 2011, Ajinça joined Paris-Levallois for a one-week tryout.
+He left the team on 8 November and joined Hyères-Toulon two days later.
 He appeared in just two games with Hyères-Toulon before parting ways with the team.

-After failing to make a return to the NBA following the conclusion of the NBA lockout, Ajinça returned to France and signed with SIG Strasbourg on December 29, 2011.
-On August 13, 2012, he re-signed with Strasbourg for the 2012–13 season.
-On August 6, 2013, he re-signed with Strasbourg for the 2013–14 season.
-On December 18, 2013, he left Strasbourg to return to the NBA.
+After failing to make a return to the NBA following the conclusion of the NBA lockout, Ajinça returned to France and signed with SIG Strasbourg on 29 December 2011.
+On 13 August 2012, he re-signed with Strasbourg for the 2012–13 season.
+On 6 August 2013, he re-signed with Strasbourg for the 2013–14 season.
+On 18 December 2013, he left Strasbourg to return to the NBA.

 New Orleans Pelicans (2013–2018)

-On December 20, 2013, Ajinça signed with the New Orleans Pelicans.
-On July 9, 2015, he re-signed with the Pelicans.
-On April 8, 2016, he recorded career highs with 28 points and 15 rebounds in a 110–102 win over the Los Angeles Lakers.
+On 20 December 2013, Ajinça signed with the New Orleans Pelicans.
+On 9 July 2015, he re-signed with the Pelicans.
+On 8 April 2016, he recorded career highs with 28 points and 15 rebounds in a 110–102 win over the Los Angeles Lakers.

-On December 7, 2017, after missing all of the 2017–18 season up to that point, Ajinça was ruled out for the rest of the season after undergoing surgery on his right patellar tendon, an injury that typically takes four to six months to recover.
+On 7 December 2017, after missing all of the 2017–18 season up to that point, Ajinça was ruled out for the rest of the season after undergoing surgery on his right patellar tendon, an injury that typically takes four to six months to recover.

-On October 15, 2018, Ajinça was traded to the Los Angeles Clippers in exchange for Wesley Johnson.
+On 15 October 2018, Ajinça was traded to the Los Angeles Clippers in exchange for Wesley Johnson.
 He was waived by the Clippers immediately upon being acquired.

 ASVEL (2018–2019)

-On December 28, 2018, Ajinça returned to France and signed with ASVEL Basket.
+On 28 December 2018, Ajinça returned to France and signed with ASVEL Basket.